Ligia De Jesús Castaldi, Director of Section on Inter-American System on Human Rights

 Theresa Okafor, Director of the African Union (AU) System

 Theresa Okafor holds a PhD in Education from the University of Nottingham in the United Kingdom and a Post-Graduate Diploma in Mass Communication from the University of Lagos, Nigeria.
-She serves as a delegate of the Holy See Mission at the United Nations in New York (2013-till date).
+She serves as a delegate of the Holy See Mission at the United Nations in New York (2013-2015).

 Theresa is a promoter of pro-life and pro-family values at national and international levels.
 She also works closely with her government officials, United Nations delegates, pro-life and pro-family organisations to protect the dignity of the human person, faith, marriage, children, quality education and the family from all who seek to undermine them.
 She has lectured and presented at the Catholic University of America, the University of Wisconsin, Lagos State Conference on Education, Catholic Bishops Conference on Education and Seminaries in Enugu, Onitsha and Nsukka.